kytulendu/libwordthai/doc/fmt_iRC_Standard_Word.md

 # iRC Standard Word File Format

-Use both KU (Kaset or เกษตร) and TIS-620 for character encoding, file format is similar to WordStar file format.
+Use both Kaset (เกษตร) and TIS-620 for character encoding, file format is similar to WordStar file format.

 ## Control Code